Frequently Asked Questions

 Where do you operate your programs?

-What age groups do you work with?
+What age group does Wood’s Homes work with?

-What are the primary sources of income?
+What are your primary sources of income?

 How is Wood’s Homes governed?